DancingSandwich/note/README.md

 ## Installation

-There are not need to install anything.
-The webpage is going to be web hosted.
+There is no need to install anything.
+The application is going to be web hosted.

 ## Demo